docker/compose/docs/index.md

 This defines two services:

+#### web

+* Builds from the `Dockerfile` in the current directory.
+* Defines to run the command `python app.py` inside the image on start.
+* Forwards the exposed port 5000 on the container to port 5000 on the host. machine.
+* Connects up the Redis service.
- - `web`, which is built from the `Dockerfile` in the current directory.
-It also says to run the command `python app.py` inside the image, forward the exposed port 5000 on the container to port 5000 on the host machine, connect up the Redis service, and mount the current directory inside the container so we can work on code without having to rebuild the image.
+* Mounts the current directory to `/code` inside the container allowing you to modify the code without having to rebuild the image.

+#### redis

- - `redis`, which uses the public image [redis](https://registry.hub.docker.com/_/redis/), which gets pulled from the Docker Hub registry.
+* Uses the public [redis](https://registry.hub.docker.com/_/redis/) image which gets pulled from the Docker Hub registry.

 ### Build and run your app with Compose

 Now, when you run `docker-compose up`, Compose will pull a Redis image, build an image for your code, and start everything up:

     $ docker-compose up
     Pulling image redis...